ukaea/parallel-preprocessor/wiki/ParallelDesign.md

 Libraries such as `OpenMP Tasking` and `Intel TBB FlowGraph` in handling complex parallel workloads.
 TensorFlow has the concept of graph simplication.

+> OpenCV 4.x introduces very different programming model `G-API`, where you define pipeline of operations to be performed first, and then apply this pipeline to some actual data.
+In other words, whenever you call OpenCV G-API function, execution is deferred (lazily-evaluated), and deferred operation result is being returned instead of actual computation result.
+This concept might sound very similar to [C++ 20 Range V3](https://github.com/ericniebler/range-v3).
+Source: https://blog.conan.io/2018/12/19/New-OpenCV-release-4-0.html

 ## Parallel Executor

 Currently, only CPU device is supported, although GPU acceleration will be considered in the future.
 It is expected the Processor should has a characteristics of  ` enum DevicePreference {CPU, GPU}`

 + multiple threading (shared memory)